-Times below are based on a potential launch opportunity Aug.
-29 at 8:33 a.m.
+Times below are based on a launch at Nov.
+16 at 1:04 a.m.
 Eastern.
-The timing of events may change if launch occurs at a time other than the opening of the two-hour launch window.
+The timing of events may change if launch occurs at a time other than the opening of the launch window.
 All times Eastern.

 The weather guidelines for Artemis I identify each condition that must be met to safely roll out to the pad and launch.

 These guidelines include criteria for various meteorological conditions.
 Weather teams refer to these criteria while monitoring the elements and implement constraints when conditions could affect rollout or liftoff.

 If other potential weather hazards exist beyond those in the guidelines, the launch weather team will report the hazardous condition to the launch director, who will determine whether launching would expose Artemis I to a weather hazard.